 Permanent fittings like wardrobes, fitted kitchens and other decorative aspects are also included in this type of insurance.
 While it usually also covers gardens, garages and greenhouses, you should always better to confirm it with your insurance provider.

 What if you build an extension to any part of your house?
 Talk to your insurance provider to make amendments on your insurance coverage to reflect the changes.
 It is a necessity if you are taking a home loan.

 On the other hand, Home Contents Insurance, also known as Household Contents Insurance or Household Goods Insurance covers all the household goods that are not covered by Building Insurance.
-It includes everything including television, home electronics, furniture, precious jewellery, valuable artefacts, carpets, clothes, shoes as well as any garden furniture or tools etc.
+It includes everything you own, including everything from televisions to tools.

 Make sure your policy covers the garden tools and equipment if you need it.
-If you want to stop thinking about the loss of replacing things you own, go for a Home Content Insurance instead.
-This helps to safeguard yourself from the stress of losing those valuable things and start living a stress-free life.
+If you want to stop thinking about the loss of replacing things you own, go for Home Content Insurance instead.
+This helps to safeguard you from the stress of losing your valuables.

-Content Insurance is not a legal requirement, but it does help you recover all your valuables in case of theft and damage from any natural disaster.
+Content Insurance is not a legal requirement, but it does help you recover all your valuables in case of theft and damage from natural disasters.

-While applying for Household Insurance, you need to discuss and disclose the value of all the items you intend to cover under the insurance policy.
-Try to list down all the important items of your home which you can’t afford to lose and which will cost tens of thousands of dollars if replaced again.
+While applying for Household Insurance, you need to discuss and disclose the value of all items you intend to cover under the insurance policy.

 A great way to know the difference and importance of each policy is by “turning the home upside down”.
-Anything that falls out would be covered under Content Insurance.
+Imagine literally flipping your house over, anything that falls out can be covered under Content Insurance.